Tate is governed by a Board of Trustees in accordance with the Museums and Galleries Act 1992.

 - Publishes and sells books and merchandise associated with the collection and Tate activities

-Tate Enterprises is a direct subsidiary of the Board of Trustees and comprises two divisions: Tate Enterprises and Tate Catering.
+Tate Enterprises is a direct subsidiary of the Board of Trustees and comprises two divisions: Tate Commerce and Tate Eats.
 Each division is run by a Chief Executive who reports to the Board of Directors of Tate Enterprises, which comprises 10 people (including two Trustees, three external advisors, three Directors of Tate and the two CEOs of Tate Enterprises).

 Government funding is received from the Department of Digital, Culture, Media and Sport (DCMS) and the requirements are laid out in Tate’s management agreement with the department.